Ojay97-hub/The-Winchester/README.md

 The website was deployed on github and can be accessed here: https://ojay97-hub.github.io/The-Winchester/
 ## FUTURE

-To improve upon this website further discussion will cover the key factors of style and coding:
+To improve upon this website further discussion will cover the key factors of content, style and coding:

+### CONTENT

+There could be many more sections to be added given the nature of a themed pub experience:

+1) An event page.
+2) A email newsletter sign-up.
+3) A blog page where there could be article content regarding scifi movies etc.
+4) A room hire page.
+5) Possibly, a local food delivery service for online food orders.

 ### STYLE